Apollo 11

 Apollo 12 starts with a similar issue from the final image of Apollo 11, and interestingly the circumstances are the same, with the magazine concerned involved in taking photographs of Earth, Moon, then Earth again.

-The magazine in question is Q, which has many photographs of Earth taken as the mission
+The magazine in question is Q, which has many photographs of Earth taken as the mission progresses.
+The photograph concerned is AS12-

-The lunar image chosen here is AS11-
+The next lunar image chosen here is AS11-

-bang on so far they slipped up on the way home and just stuck any old photographs
+The first is that the NASA fraudsters are so stupid that having got it absolutely bang on so far they slipped up on the way home and just stuck any old photographs of the moon in there hoping no-

 It’s also possible that increasing distance and different lens use has caused less sharp focus and poorer image quality, contributing further to the discrepancy, but my money is on the camera.